SercoSPA/CLEOPE/readme.md

 CLEOPE consists in a collection of pre-installed libraries and template notebooks to enhance users experience with ONDA data offer.
 All the examples are available in a shared environment with the aim to help users to easily explore ONDA services main functionalities, to learn how to access data and the way to approach EO cloud resources through Advanced API (ENS).
 Example notebooks are read and executable only.
 They are split into two main categories:
-  - a set of templates aimed at facilitate the data access on Cloud;
+  - a set of templates aimed at facilitating the data access on Cloud;
   - a collection of mission specific tutorials, particularly suited for educational purposes, which will help users to process EO data offered by ONDA.

 # The Workspace